NCAlgebra/NC/DOCUMENTATION/README.md

 that, in this case, leads to the same result as above without the need to recourse to the `Complete` flag.

-## Minimal versus reduced Gröbner Basis
+## Minimal versus Reduced Gröbner Basis

 The algorithm implemented by `NCGB` always produces a Gröbner Basis with the *minimal* possible number of polynomials.
 However, such polynomials are not necessarily the “simplest” possible polynomials;
 called the *reduced* Gröbner Basis.
-The *reduced* Gröbner Basis is unique given the relations and the monomial order.
-Consider for example the following monomial order
+The *reduced* Gröbner Basis is unique given the relations and the monomial ordering.
+Consider for example the following monomial ordering

     SetMonomialOrder[x, y]